(JTA) — Tzeporah Berman did not set out to be an environmental activist.

 In that scenario, she said, “we will experience loss of food sources, loss of crops, floods, fires – on a much larger scale than now.
 Most river estuaries in Southeast Asia, and elsewhere in the world, where the largest concentration of humans lives today, will be totally flooded, resulting in a massive migration of millions of people in times of crisis.
 That is one of my biggest fears, and the responsibility is all ours.”

-Shani Tsur contributed to this report.
 This article is part of a joint project of Onlife, the Gesher Leadership Institute and JTA, featuring some of the most influential Jewish women from around the world.
+Hadas Ragolsky Chrissy, editor of Onlife, is an Israeli journalist.